ethereumjs/ethereumjs.github.io/README.md

 ### Creating a Dapp?

-You will need to interface with the Ethereum network. [web3.js](https://github.com/ethereumjs/web3.js) provides a complete RPC interface from Javascript.
+You will need to interface with the Ethereum network. [web3.js](https://github.com/ethereum/web3.js) provides a complete Javascript API to interact with the RPC interface.
 If looking for a more lightweight option, [ethereumjs-abi](https://github.com/axic/ethereumjs-abi) or [solidity.js](https://github.com/ethereumjs/solidity.js) can handle the ABI encoding.

 ### Interested in running a node?